ServercoreSH/servercore-stack/readme.md

 ## Requirements

-*NOTE: SlickStack will never support installing multiple TLDs (multi-tenancy) on a single server.
-This is to ensure top speed, stability, and security (i.e. technical SEO).
-We will also never include any type of UI, to allow third party applications to integrate SlickStack with management tools as they best see fit.*
+Servercore requires an Ubuntu LTS 22.04+ server (KVM-based VPS recommended), with 1–2 GB of RAM, root SSH access, and Cloudflare DNS enabled before installation.

+*Note: Servercore is intended for single-site deployments, not multi-tenant shared hosting.
+WordPress Multisite is supported, but the system is built around simplicity and isolation for maximum performance and security.*

-SlickStack works best on [KVM cloud servers](https://slickstack.io/hosting) with at least 2GB+ RAM such as DigitalOcean, Vultr, and Linode.
-The underlying LEMP stack configuration is meant primarily for high-traffic single-site WordPress websites, however WordPress Multisite is also supported.
-SlickStack supports WordPress, WooCommerce, bbPress, and BuddyPress "out of the box" with optimized settings that scale; what this means is that you can upgrade your cloud server to a bigger or better instance, and then run `ss install` again, and most SlickStack settings will be automagically optimized per available resources.
+Servercore works best on KVM cloud servers with at least 2 GB of RAM, such as DigitalOcean, Vultr, or Linode.
+The LEMP stack is primarily designed for high-traffic, single-site WordPress deployments.
+Servercore supports WordPress, WooCommerce, bbPress, and BuddyPress out of the box with optimized settings that scale, including support for WordPress Multisite.
+This means you can upgrade your cloud server at any time, then run `sc-install` again, and most Servercore settings will automatically adjust based on available resources.

 By default, MySQL will connect locally via TCP to `127.0.0.1:3306` databases called `production`, `staging`, and `development` (depending on whether you have enabled staging/dev sites or not), although remote databases also work very well.
-Server "clustering" or "load balancing" has not been tested, and is not the goal here; complex enterprise-style configurations for WordPress are rarely needed (and can be expensive and difficult to manage), thus SlickStack aims to provide a simple solution for the 99% of WordPress sites that don't need such complexity.
+Server "clustering" or "load balancing" has not been tested, and is not the goal here; complex enterprise-style configurations for WordPress are rarely needed (and can be expensive and difficult to manage), thus Servercore aims to provide a simple solution for the 99% of WordPress sites that don't need such complexity.

-It should also be noted that SlickStack [ss] is HTTPS-only, and that HSTS is enabled by default, meaning that HTTP sites are not supported.
-Because OpenSSL generates self-signed certificates, SlickStack [ss] servers require CloudFlare to be active in front of your server in order for SSL certificates to be properly CA-signed and loaded by your browser, at least until the first `ss-install` has been completed (after that, you can switch to Certbot / Let's Encrypt).
+It should also be noted that Servercore is HTTPS-only, and that HSTS is enabled by default, meaning that HTTP sites are not supported.
+Because OpenSSL generates self-signed certificates, Servercore servers require Cloudflare to be active in front of your server in order for SSL certificates to be properly CA-signed and loaded by your browser, at least until the first `sc-install` has been completed (after that, you can switch to Certbot / Let's Encrypt).

-## Philosophy
+## Design Philosophy

-Outside of the so-called [Application Layer](https://en.wikipedia.org/wiki/Application_layer), so much of the way computers and servers now work has been moved away from in-house teams and specialists and onto "the cloud" that terms like [DevOps](https://www.reddit.com/r/devops/comments/3rpzem/devops_vs_sysadmin/cwqmlnd/) have become standard among recruiters, companies, and developers alike.
-Modern web development trends have begun to revolve entirely around concepts such as automation, APIs, [cloud services](https://www.bcsg.com/wp-content/uploads/2015/03/The-small-business-revolution-trends-in-SMB-cloud-adoption.pdf), and beyond — a phenomenon we might refer to as *Web 3.0*.

-While this shift is exciting, there is now a massive and growing disconnect between these emerging technologies and the humans that are expected to implement or benefit from them.
-Typical small business owners (SMBs), along with independent agencies or freelancers, now face a virtually impossible learning curve if they wish to maintain a competitive "webdev" edge, let alone keep up with basic standards in website performance and security.

-While Silicon Valley "gurus" and corporations pump out new SaaS services (or incredibly complex Configuration Management tools like Ansible) on a daily basis, the typical small business website is still trying to figure out how to make their contact forms work correctly.
-The "legacy" shared web hosting monopolies — think EIG or GoDaddy — also have little motivation to educate their audience, as perpetuating confusion seems to be a core pillar of their business model.

-Thus, before the likes of Google and Amazon and Shopify and Wix take over the entire web and turn it into Wall Street-backed website builders that feed into their private ecosystems, SlickStack hopes to bridge the knowledge gap between emerging technology and old-school web development to empower SMBs to achieve top notch website performance and security by offering a "controlled" LEMP-stack environment with limited options that is perfectly suited to the world's most popular open-source CMS: WordPress.
+Modern hosting trends have moved toward abstraction, automation, and centralized SaaS platforms.
+While this is efficient at scale, many developers and agencies still require transparent, controllable, and self-hosted solutions.

+Servercore exists for those who:
+	•	Prefer to run their own secure infrastructure
+	•	Want to understand and control what’s running
+	•	Need a stack they can audit, extend, or harden without vendor lock-in

+It is not a website builder.
+It is not a control panel.
+It is a clean and minimal server framework designed to support real-world production sites with modern security and reliability standards.

+## License

+This project is open source under the MIT License.